ReefAlturki/ClassificationProject/Project_Proposal.md

 ## Backstory
 Diamond Cut is how well a diamond is cut and polished, including how well-proportioned the stone is, its depth and symmetry.
 Diamond Cut doesn’t refer to the shape of the diamond, such as an Oval or Pear Shape.
 Cut quality directly impacts the diamond’s beauty and brilliance.
-A well cut diamond is luminous and reflects white and colored light back to your eyes.
-A poorly cut diamond is dull instead of brilliant.
 GIA diamond cutting grades for Round diamonds range from Excellent to Poor.
 The reality is that 55% of all Round diamonds receive an excellent cut grade from the GIA.
 About 25-30% of these “excellent” diamonds are not recommended.
 [The Diamond Pro](https://www.diamonds.pro/) claimed that their consultants review thousands of Excellent cut diamonds and find bad specs (depth, table and angles).